JuliaGtk/Gtk4Makie.jl/README.md

 show(win)
 ```

 The `push!` function adds a Makie `Figure` to the widget.
-This plot widget is what one would expect to work in a package like this, but unfortunately it currently has a lot of problems, as mentioned earlier, and it is not recommended at this time.
+When modifying Makie plots in a callback, you **must** call `Gtk4.make_current` on the corresponding widget.
+See the "widgets.jl" example for a demonstration of how to use the widget.

 ### Bonus functionality